-Hawkins Point has been the recipient of several awards and recognitions this year.
+We are humbled that Hawkins Point has been the recipient of several awards and recognitions.
 We were named #6 on the list “50 Fastest Growing Private Companies” by Boston Business Journal.
 We also were recognized by CIOReview as one of the 20 Most Promising Biotech Technology Solution Providers.
 Today, we are very proud of our latest award as #388 on the Inc500 list of the fastest growing companies in America.
 We are so thrilled!

 Reflecting on our Personal Evolution

-Over this time I have been interviewed, rejected, hired, fired, coached, mentored, managed, developed, and improving at my craft.
-And I’ve been on the leadership side of each of those actions but also approached them as a learner.
+Over that time frame I have been interviewed, rejected, hired, fired, coached, mentored, managed, developed, and improving at my craft.
+And I’ve been on the leadership side of each of those actions too, but also approached them as a learner.
 I’ve met many people and witnessed many motivations.
 I love the role of coach (I’m a much better baseball manager than consultant), and I know that I, and my team, get stronger and better together.
-Understanding motivations are key to that evolution.
+I’ve come to understand motivations are key to this kind of evolution.

 Good Motivation Drives Results